yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 USB Wi-Fi | TL-WN823N | ✅

 - DW1820A not working on macOS Sonoma Beta 1.
 We have to use Intel Wi-Fi or USB Wi-Fi.
+- You have to install USB drivers for working USB adapter.

 ## macOS Update History